Arksine/moonraker/docs/user_changes.md

 This file will track changes that require user intervention, such as a configuration change or a reinstallation.

+### March 10th 2021
+- The `cors_domain` option in the `[authoriztion]` section is now checked for dangerous entries.
+If a domain entry contains a wildcard in the top level domain (ie: `http://www.*`) then it will be rejected, as malicious website can easily reproduce this match.

 ### March 6th 2021
 - The `enable_debug_logging` in the `[server]` section now defaults to `False`.
 This dramatically reduces the amount of logging produced